cerredz/Codebase-Refactor-Detection/README.md

 🚧 **Coming Soon:**

+- **More CLI Commands**: More in-depth cli commands that give you more control over testing.
 - **REST API**: HTTP API for integration with IDEs and CI/CD pipelines
 - **Web Dashboard**: Interactive web interface for visualizing refactoring opportunities
 - **IDE Plugins**: Direct integration with popular code editors